-13. tell someone about your plans
+13. Gardening Tips For Seniors- tell someone about your plans

 When you head out to the garden, it’s good practice for your safety and well-being.
 It’s easy to forget just how much attention we need in our daily lives sometimes – but not when somebody is around!
 Telling someone that will make sure they know what happened once things wind down at home or on their own time ensures peace of mind, knowing there are no surprises waiting around every corner without warning (like an emergency).

-14. Check you yard for safety
+14. Gardening Tips For Seniors-Check you yard for safety

 The yard is a dangerous place.
 It only takes just one misstep for an older adult to trip and fall, which may lead them to receiving serious injury or worse!
 If you are responsible enough as family members walk around checking ground conditions, such unevenness of terrain; roots that stand out from the grassy surface (sign of potential hazards); loose rocks below foot level – all potential hazards exist within our yards, so we needn’t think about where they might occur, but how often do these things happen?

-15. Invite a freind to help
+15. Gardening Tips For Seniors-Invite a friend to help